gilday/jhuep-hadoop-box/README.markdown

 ### VBox Shares

 X11 can be frustrating.
 Another way to work with the box is to share the project directory with the machine using VirtualBox shares.
+The Vagrant script attaches this directory's parent to `/project` on the guest file system.
+This set-up let's you edit code on the host, then log into the guest to build, debug, and test.